-- 1. The Employer will provide the Provincial Extended Health Benefit Plan as set out in Appendix A to Letter of Understanding No. 9. - 2.
-The employer shall provide the local with a copy of the master agreement in effect for the Provincial Extended Health Benefit Plan and shall provide the local with a copy of the financial/actuarial statements made available to the employer from the benefit provider.
+1. The employer will provide the Provincial Extended Health Benefit Plan as set out in Appendix A to Letter of Understanding No. 9.

+2. The employer shall provide the local with a copy of the group benefits contract in effect for the Provincial Extended Health Benefit Plan and shall provide the local with a copy of the financial/actuarial statements made available to the employer from the benefit provider.

 - 3. Teachers Teaching on Call (TTOCs) shall have access to the Provincial Extended Health Benefit Plan.
-TTOCs accessing the Plan shall pay 100 per cent (100%) of the premium costs. - 4.
+TTOCs accessing the Plan shall pay 100 percent (100%) of the premium costs. - 4.
 The Provincial Extended Health Benefit Plan shall allow for dual coverage and the coordination of benefits.